 3M utilizes contingent workers (formerly referred to as non-3M workers) to meet business objectives.
 In order to promote a productive and safe work environment and comply with various laws and regulations, 3M has established access/pre-assignment requirements for contingent workers (formerly referred to as non-3M workers).
 References to Supplier and Seller have the same meaning.

-3M CWS Supplier Business Process Map
+3M CWS Supplier Business Process Map (PDF, 185k)

 All contingent workers and other individuals requiring unescorted access to 3M facilities and/or access to 3M corporate systems.

 Contingent workers must meet defined access/pre-assignment requirements prior to the first day of assignment.
 Unless otherwise noted, the supplier is responsible for ensuring that contingent workers meet these requirements and retain support documentation.
 3M may periodically request copies of documentation for audit purposes, but unless otherwise noted, suppliers should not send copies of the documentation to the 3M requesters or locations.

 What is the Contingent Workforce Access/Pre-Assignment Requirements Policy?

 It is a set of requirements that must be met prior to a contingent worker being given: